The University of Queensland

 Program

-You will undertake more than 1,000 hours of supervised clinical practice in a range of clinical settings that includes hospitals and a variety of health care organizations.
-You will have the opportunity during your placements to apply your theoretical knowledge acquired through coursework to practice and develop your clinical skills in real-life settings.
+You’ll undertake up to 880 hours of supervised clinical practice in a range of clinical settings that includes hospitals and a variety of health care organizations.
+You will have the opportunity during your placements to apply your theoretical knowledge acquired through coursework to practice and develop your clinical skills in real life setting.
+You’ll start your clinical placements in the first year of the program.
+Over the first 2 years, you’ll l normally complete multiple shorter placements involving 8-hour shifts and in the final year you will complete extended, full-time clinical placements.

 A dedicated team will help you arrange your placement.
 In addition to your placement hospitals, you can expect to undertake your studies at the St Lucia campus, the Francis Baron Burnett Simulation Centre and Greenslopes Hospital, or the Mater Hospital at South Brisbane.